Music of Quebec

-Like many cosmopolitan cities, Quebec is a home for all genres of music.
-From folk music to hip hop, music has always played an important role in Quebecer culture.
-In the 1920s and '30s singer/songwriter Madam Bolduc performed comedic songs in a folk style with Irish influences.
-Quebec's most popular artists of the last century include the singers: Félix Leclerc (1950s), Gilles Vigneault (1960s–present), Kate and Anna McGarrigle (1970s–present) and Céline Dion (1980s–present).
+As a cosmopolitan province, Quebec is a home to various genres of music, ranging from folk to hip hop.
+Music has played an important role in Quebecer culture.
+In the 1920s and 1930s, singer/songwriter Madam Bolduc performed comedic songs in a folk style with Irish influences.
+Quebec's popular artists of the last century include Félix Leclerc (1950's), Gilles Vigneault (1960s–present), Kate and Anna McGarrigle (1970's–present) and Céline Dion (1980's–present).'

 The First Nations and the Inuit of Quebec also have their own traditional music.
-A local variety of Celtic music is also found.
-Quebec also has many well-known jazz musicians and a culture of classical music.
+A local variety of Celtic music can also be found there.
+Quebec also has many well-known jazz musicians and a culture of classical music, as well as a strong presence of historically informed performance of baroque and renaissance music.